Thearkhamknight/Object-detection/README.md

     id: 3
     name: 'parrot'
 }
-The commands are configured for the Ubuntu/Debian OS so change them as you see fit.
+The commands are configured for the Debian OS so change them as you see fit.
 Run this notebook until cell 19.
 Cell 19 is where the pipeline.config file is displayed.

 Finally open the pipeline.config file.